syed-rayan-zeeshan/degree-apprenticeship-portofolio/README.md

 # degree-apprenticeship-portofolio
-projects and code for software engineering degree apprenticeship
+projects and code for software engineering degree apprenticeship i hope you find this knowledgable all my work can be found above